RichardLemoine/LSTtools/README.md

 ## *Acknowledgements*

-Richard Lemoine Rodriguez acknowledges the PhD scholarship and financial support provided by the Consejo Nacional de Ciencia y Tecnología (CONACyT 308198/471027) and the Deutscher Akademischer Austauschdienst (DAAD 91680266).
+Richard Lemoine-Rodriguez acknowledges the PhD scholarship and financial support provided by the Consejo Nacional de Ciencia y Tecnología (CONACyT 308198/471027) and the Deutscher Akademischer Austauschdienst (DAAD 91680266).
 Both authors acknowledge the funding and support of the